Adidas x Farm Rio Brings The Tropics To You

-The Brazilian label known for its tropical prints and happiness-inducing colorways has actually been working with the iconic sportswear brand since 2014.
+The Brazilian label known for its tropical prints and happiness-inducing colourways has actually been working with the iconic sportswear brand since 2014.
 (It’s one of the latter’s longest running partnerships, alongside other big names like Stella McCartney and Yohji Yamamoto.)
-This capsule marks the 10-year milestone by injecting Adidas Original streetwear and Farm Rio favorite silhouettes with vibrant hues and patterns that’ll brighten up these fall days.
+This capsule marks the 10-year milestone by injecting Adidas Original streetwear and Farm Rio favourite silhouettes with vibrant hues and patterns that’ll brighten up these autumn days.

 Expect floral and animal print Firebird jackets, palm tree-embroidered logo hoodies, and accessories including backpacks, caps and a printed altinha ball, from the popular Brazilian sport of the same name.